GLab/glab.github.io/manuals/dev/tools.md

 There is currently no distributed package for installing the ToMaTo tools.
 Thus, you have to clone them manually.

-By now, only Linux is supported.
+For now, only Linux is supported.

 First, you should install the dependencies:
 {% highlight shell %}